RedisLabs/redislabs-docs/content/kubernetes/upgrade/upgrade-redis-cluster.md

 Note that if your cluster [`redisUpgradePolicy`]({{<relref "/kubernetes/reference/cluster-options#redisupgradepolicy">}}) or your database [`redisVersion`]({{<relref "/kubernetes/reference/db-options#redisversion">}}) are set to `major`, you won't be able to upgrade those databases to minor versions.
 See [Redis upgrade policy]({{<relref "/rs/installing-upgrading/upgrading#redis-upgrade-policy">}}) for more details.

-## How does the REC upgrade work?

-The Redis Enterprise cluster (REC) uses a rolling upgrade, meaning it upgrades pods one by one.
-Each pod is updated after the last one completes successfully.
-This helps keep your cluster available for use.

-To upgrade, the cluster terminates each pod and deploys a new pod based on the new image.
-  Before each pod goes down, the operator checks if the pod is a primary (master) for the cluster, and if it hosts any primary (master) shards.
-If so, a replica on a different pod is promoted to primary.
-Then when the pod is terminated, the API remains available through the newly promoted primary pod.

-After a pod is updated, the next pod is terminated and updated.
-After all of the pods are updated, the upgrade process is complete.